-Teachers examine the history of reading from three perspectives: (a) reading from a historical perspective, (b) understanding current reading research, and (c) the study of reading as it applies to current classroom practice.
+Teachers examine the history of reading from three perspectives: (a) reading from a historical perspective, (b) understanding current reading research and (c) the study of reading as it applies to current classroom practice.
 There is an emphasis on reading research.
 Course topics include pivotal research studies, student texts and teaching methods used at different points in time, and trends in our schools that have led to some of the changes in how we teach reading.
 Teachers will focus on a facet of reading research that will most directly inform their own practices and impact student outcomes.
+Alternating Summer Terms.

 In this course, teachers will read, analyze and synthesize the research literature on teaching and learning to examine and transform their focus areas.
 Teachers will acquire skills for electronically searching, selecting and evaluating the most current research literatures.
 In addition, they will develop the critical thinking and problem-solving skills needed to answer professional questions using the most valid and reliable professional resources.

 A purpose of this course is to take the classroom practitioner from theory to practice.
 With professor supervision, teachers will learn how to use action research methods as a means of collecting data that can inform and improve practice as well as be applied in their graduate research projects.
 Topics will reflect current educational issues and areas of research.